New Home Checklist: 7 Essential First Week Tasks

 Changing addresses with institutions such as banks and government offices will be necessary as well.
 The DMV and other government agencies often have strict rules about how soon you must notify them about a change of address, so it’s better to get these done immediately.
 Don’t get caught explaining to a police officer in a year why your driver’s license still has your old address on it.
-Take care of it this first week.Verify my mortgage eligibility (Jan 28th, 2022)
+Take care of it this first week.Verify your mortgage eligibility (Aug 19th, 2022)

 6. Set Aside Emergency Items